 Last Wednesday, Chevron gave Moving Forward $391,374, adding to the $1.2 million that the corporation gave to the campaign committee in early August.

-This amount of money, given by outside interest groups, overshadows the amount of money that candidates are limited to raising to remain eligible for the public funding from the city.
+This amount of money, given by outside interest groups, overshadows the amount of money that candidates are limited to raise to remain eligible for the public funding from the city.
 To become a “qualified candidate” for the matching funds, the candidate must submit a request to the City Clerk and must be running opposed by another candidate.

 Once a candidate receives $10,000 in total contributions, he or she is then eligible to receive $5,000.
 For every additional $5,000 that a candidate discloses in campaign filings, he or she will receive an additional $5,000 from the city up to the $25,000 limit.